-It is the Consultant responsibility to obtain the "No Objection" approval of the ESIA Report and ESMP (annexed to the ESIA report) from the World Bank by addressing the comments received.
+All deliverables are subject to the Client's and/or the World Bank approval.
+The Consultant shall submit the deliverables to the Client for further coordination/approval by the the Bank.
 The Client will integrate its own as well as the WB comments and will send them to the Consultant as a Comments Protocol Worksheet form.
+It is the Consultant responsibility to address the comments received.